 A humble homage, the chapel was simple and charming, candles, matches and scents left in an old baklava box, and the worn statue bases coated in foil, and the whole feeling was one of calm and serenity.

-There were still four kilometres of blistering sunshine and sandy roads to go.
+There were still four kilometers of blistering sunshine and sandy roads to go.

 But on entering Lindos, I did something I never do.

 Clearly flagging from my walk in the midday sun, I went straight into the first cafe I saw and was glad I did.

 Settled on a sofa, fresh salad, homemade bread and chilled lemonade on the table, and a breeze slightly skimming the roof top, I asked the South African owner how long she had been here.

 ‘A few years ago, I was traveling around Europe, and well…just look at it.’